stanfordjournalism/stanford-progj-2021/docs/python/python_syntax_crash_course.md

 [1, 2, 3]
 ```

 Another important feature of Python is the ability to apply [conditional logic](https://www.w3schools.com/python/python_conditions.asp).
-Let's say we wanted to only print number greater than 1.
+Let's say we wanted to only print numbers larger than 1.

 ```python
 >>> for number in numbers: